oracle-cl/oci-action-api/README.md

 # OCI Action API

-This is a sample REST API written in Go to execute compute actions in Oracle Cloud Infrastructure
+This is a project written in Go to scan Oracle Cloud accounts and execute compute actions (start|stop|restart instances).

+It has three components:
+- A redis database to store name of compute instances with their OCID, Region and Account profile.
+- A worker node to periodically scan Oracle Cloud account and store the info in a redis database.
+- A rest api that will help to find the compute instace by its name previously scanned and execute either start, stop or rstart on demand.

 ## Requirements
 - A OCI account